Mishsmelle/snowflakes_christmas_shop/testing.md

 Registered users will see a tick box at checkout to save their delivery details for future purchases.

-4. **As a registered user, I would like the ability to edit or delete a previous comment that I have left for a particular blog.**
+4. **As a registered user, I would like the ability to delete a previous comment that I have left for a particular blog.**

-Registered users will see options to edit and delete their comments on the particular blog post.
+Registered users will see options delete their comments on the particular blog post.

 5. **As a registered user, I would like the ability to edit or delete my profile/account.**